 Let’s start by tackling some of these common myths about Life Insurance you may have heard a lot of times!

 Fact: The simplest form of protection plan, the Term Plan provides great relative value for the premium paid.
 For a small amount of premium, you get an extensive amount of life cover which is paid as lump sum.
 It will secure your family’s financial future and help them to meet their basic needs in your absence.
 The Life Cover with a Term Plan is at least 10 times the amount of premium paid towards the policy.

 Myth 2: Life Insurance is for older people

-Fact: Youngsters often believe that life insurance plans are crafted for people in their 40s.
-However, death does not see age, gender, caste, or creed.
-So, the early a person get a life insurance policy, easier will be for him to secure the financial future of his loved ones.
-Moreover, life insurers offer a gamut of products such as Savings Plans, Income protection plans, and growth plans, which help in meeting investment goals as well as offer life cover to the person buying them.
+Fact: Youngsters often believe that life insurance plans are crafted for people in their late 30s onwards.
+However, as we all know, death does not see age, gender, caste, or creed.
+It is advisable to get Life insurance coverage as soon as one starts earning, to secure the financial future of your loved ones.
+Life insurance companies offer a gamut of products such as Retirement Plans, Savings Plans, Wealth Growth plans, which can help you to create a corpus as well as offer life cover.

 Myth 3: Group Insurance is Adequate

 Fact: Most of the companies do cover their employees with a Group Insurance Plan.
 However, this policy is only effective until the person is working with the particular employer.
 Job change or termination causes cessation of cover, thus leaving a person devoid of life insurance.
 As well as the cover amount may not to sufficient to cover your family’s complete financial needs.

 To avoid the downfalls of such uncertain circumstances, it is recommended to purchase an individual life insurance policy.
 This will safeguard the financial well-being of your family when you are not around.

 Myth 4: I am Single, I do not require Life Insurance